 Next is Rio's atmosphere, most intense during the annual Carnival: these people know how to have a good time.
 Other attractions include the iconic Christ the Redeemer, world-class art museums, botanical gardens and theatres, and the mountain town of Petropolis, the former retreat of Brazil's monarchy.

-The world has noticed: the Pope celebrated World Youth Day on Copacabana beach in July 2013; the 2014 FIFA world cup held its final at Rio's Maracana Stadium (though unfortunately Brazil had been knocked out by then); and the 2016 Olympic Games will be held here too.
+The world has noticed: the Pope celebrated World Youth Day on Copacabana beach in July 2013; the 2014 FIFA world cup held its final at Rio's Maracana Stadium (though unfortunately Brazil had been knocked out by then); and the city hosted the 2016 Olympic Games.

 Here are Rio's best attractions and things to do.

-Rising 396 metres (1,299 ft) above the harbour, its name is said to refer to its resemblance to the traditional shape of concentrated refined loaf sugar.
+Rising 396 metres (1,299 ft) above the harbour, Sugarloaf resembles the traditional shape of concentrated refined loaf sugar.
 From the summit, visitors can take in magnificent views over Rio, its surrounding beaches (including Copacabana and Ipanema), the nearby Corcovado and Tijuca, and the Atlantic ocean.
 This is, then, a great place to get your bearings.

 Sugarloaf's summit is reached by a glass-walled cable car that has been in operation since 1912, and can transport 1360 passengers each hour.
 Visitors first ascend to the top of Urca Hill (Morro da Urca, 220 metres), a flat summit with bars, restaurants and a theatre.
 You then change cable cars to reach Sugarloaf's summit.

 Alternatively, the summit can be reached on foot from the back (though this is only for serious hikers); the lower trails are a great spot to see marmosets.
 Sugarloaf features in the 1979 James Bond movie, Moonraker, where the henchman Jaws attempts to kill Bond (played by Roger Moore) on the mountain's cable car.